SocialGouv/docker/CONTRIBUTING.md

    Additional config and binaries can be tested with bats files in the `tests` folder
    You can follow the [`wait-for-postgres/docker-compose.yml` as model](./wait-for-postgres/docker-compose.yml) and[`wait-for-postgres/.env` as model](./wait-for-postgres/.env).
    Note that there is an additional service `postgres` used for tests here
-1. Add a `.github` folder with the dhall config to generate the workflow Ensure to build your image on the main branches to be release friendly.
-   Over branches can only focus on what you changed.
-   You can follow the [`wait-for-postgres/.github` as model](./wait-for-postgres/.github).

 ## Test